 In addition to streamlining operating processes and simplifying the system's architecture, adopting a unified headend optimizes the troubleshooting process, allowing providers to offer users a service that ranks high above what the competition can offer.

 IPTV 2.0 is the video streaming solution of the future and has the potential to rejuvenate and bring new life to an industry.

 Using Harmonic’s VOS360 for IPTV 2.0

-Harmonic’s VOS®360 SaaS platform is the world’s most trusted video processing and delivery platform.
+Harmonic’s VOS®360 Media SaaS is the world’s most trusted video processing and delivery platform.

 With all the benefits of cloud streaming, VOS360 can enhance the services of any streaming service provider and offer unique functions such as live or file transcoding, packaging and origin, dynamic real-time CDN path selection, targeted advertising, VOD, free ad-supported TV, time-shift, and network DVR.

 VOS®360 offers high-quality streaming from source to screen and simplifies day to day operations without compromising on quality.
 Special features such as flexible scaling options allowing streaming service providers to optimize video sharing and scale events to meet viewer demand.

 To learn more about how our VOS360 media supports these exciting new offerings, let’s talk.